owasp-cloud-security/owasp-cloud-security/README.md

 The status field is used to indicate the state of the threat.
 Some threats are simply a what-if that may in fact not be possible, whereas others have public attack tools/exploits.
 The following field values are used:

 * Unconfirmed - The threat is a what-if and may not actually even be possible.
 Further research is required.
-* Confirmed - The threat has been confirmed either through research or using a proof-of-concept attack tool.
+* Confirmed - The threat has been confirmed through research.
 * Exploited - A known attack tool or exploit exists for the threat.

 # Roadmap